openintents/openintents/NotePad/readme.txt

 - keep cursor position (or selection) when changing screen orientation.
 - when entering tags, show list of existing tags
+- hide Update menu item if Android Market or aTrackDog are present.
+- compatible with various screen sizes.

 ---------------------------------------------------------
 release: 1.1.1